User Interfaces, Testing More Than Methods

 }

-This code uses System.in, etc. directly.
-But let's set that aside for now.
-How can we make "fake" input and output objects?
-By creating what's called a pipe, a stream with two sides.
-In place of System.in we want a pipe where:
+For now, let's focus on making "fake" input and output objects.
+To do this, we'll create what's called a pipe, a stream with two sides.
+In place of System.in we eventually want a pipe where:

 • one side can accept text from our test method; and

 • the other side acts indistinguishably from the actual System.in.
-In place of System.out and System.err, we want a pipe where:
+In place of System.out and System.err, we eventually want a pipe where:

 • one side acts indistinguishably from System.out; and